 a. if the group configuration information in the request is valid, update/modify the resource identified by the Resource URI of the group document with group members list, group configuration information, description, VAL service identifiers, external group identifier and location information received in the request;

-b. if the group document information in the request includes 5G LAN-Type communication, invoke the 5GLANParameterProvision API towards the NEF via an HTTP PUT/PATCH message as defined in clause 4.4.15.3 of 3GPP TS 29.522 [28].
+b. if the group document information in the request includes 5G LAN-Type communication, invoke the 5GLANParameterProvision API towards the NEF via an HTTP PUT/PATCH message as defined in clause 4.4.15.3 of 3GPP TS 29.522 [28];

-c. return a 200 OK status code with the updated VAL group document in the response or a 204 No Content status code.
+c. return a 200 OK status code with the updated VAL group document in the response or a 204 No Content status code;

+and

+4. if the group management server is unable to satisfy the request, the group management server shall respond to the VAL server with an appropriate error status code as specified in clause 7.2.1.5.

 NOTE: The group management server maintains a mapping between DNN and S-NSSAI of the 5GVN group and the VAL server requester identity based on operator policy.
 How such mapping is configured is implementation specific and out of the scope of this specification.